 It means that if you are using Facebook Ads Manager for your ad purchases, you can only expect advertisements in the Facebook network, namely Instagram, Whatsapp (as and when monetized), and Facebook itself.

 All such ad managers are third-party software that allow you to buy and manage your ads at a single place.
-Its working differs from other similar offerings such as programmatic advertising and SSPs (Supply-Side Networks).
+Its working differs from other similar offerings such as programmatic advertising and SSPs.

-So, what is a mobile DSP and why should media buyers invest in them?
+Why use a DSP and why should media buyers invest in them?

-And here are the reasons which make mobile DSPs so attractive:
+And here are the reasons which make DSPs so attractive:

 - They are cost efficient